It’s not that I’m so smart, it’s just that I stay with problems longer.

 We typically experience the most problems when we are venturing into uncharted territories or while making progress toward a goal.
 However, these are also times when we can experience the most growth because problems often help us to see the world and our circumstances from a new perspective.
 In fact, they can even help us see ourselves in a new light.

 The truth is that problems are an essential part of the human experience.
-In fact, having problems and learning how to solve them successfully are the keys to long-term happiness and fulfilment.
+In fact, having problems and learning how to solve them successfully are the keys to long-term happiness and fulfillment.

 If we see problems in this light, then just maybe you will eventually figure out how to invite the uninvited stranger back out of your home. 😉